Home

 "With the smooth water you can see a long way off.
 You spot them by the dorsal fin.

-"Mostly we catch false killer whales and pygmy whales-fish with 1,000 pounds body weight."
+"Mostly we catch false killer and pygmy whales-fish with 1,000 pounds body weight."

 When you spot a whale, don't charge in.
 Study him first.

-Most whales feed at night and sleep during the day, so the best time to approach is from 10 a.m. to 3 p.m.
-Then the whale is on the surface in a semi-conscious state.
+Most feed at night and sleep during the day, so the best time to approach is from 10 a.m. to 3 p.m.
+Then the fish is on the surface in a semi-conscious state.

 Then you approach from the back and try to keep from arousing him.